kouteisang/DCoreGPU/README.md

 make

 ## run
-./main -d dataset -a 1(e.g. ./main -d em -a 1)
+./main -d dataset -a 1(e.g. ./main -d em -a 2)

 ## algorithm

-1. klist

-2. klist with prune
+2. GPU-Peeling (Our proposed GPU peeling-based solution)

+4. GPU-H-Index-B (Our proposed GPU h-index-based solution with binary search)

+5. GPU-H-Index-L (Our proposed GPU h-index-based solution with linear search)

+6. GPU-Trim (Our GPU implementation of baseline [17])

 ## profile